 Red frowns.
 "What if you come across a non-poisonous Plant type from another region?"

 Blue shakes his head.
 "Theory versus practice, my friend.
 Doesn't matter if a thousand Grass pokemon would lose to a thousand Poison, if the ones I'm going to be fighting with are exceptions.
-Besides, I can recognize all the natives anyway.
-This is just for quick reference."
+Besides, I can recognize all the natives anyway."

-"Well if it's for quick reference it should be accurate to the rule, not the exceptions."
+"Well if it's for more than quick reference it should be accurate to the rule, not the exceptions."
 Red takes a pencil from his pocket.
 "Here, just put the checkmark back with an asterisk-"

 Blue grabs the paper from him and stuffs it back in his pocket.
 "Look, you do things your way, I'll do things mine, alright?"

-After Red's mom pulled them apart, they hadn't spoken to each other for two weeks, which was about how long it took for Red's black eye to fade.
-It was only their coming adventure that put their fight behind them by unspoken consent.
+They didn't speak to each other for two weeks after Red's mom pulled them apart, which was about how long it took for his black eye (left to heal without medicine as punishment) to fade.
+It was only their coming adventure that put their fight behind them by unspoken consent, and Red doesn't want to risk ruining this special day by rehashing it.

 They reach the plaza in front of the multistory lab.
 The building is white and silver and glass, easily the biggest in Pallet Town, and it never fails to impress upon Red how lucky he is to be working at the hub of Pokemon research in Kanto.
 When Professor Oak moved to Pallet Town to set the lab up, it almost literally put the place on the map.
 Red's mother told him that by the time he and Blue were born, the town had grown twice as large as it was originally, and in the eleven years since then Red has seen it grow twice as large again.